-This training guide is meant to be an all-in-one resource for Callysto creators and developers to get started on building content for the Callysto project.
+This training guide is meant to be a resource for Callysto creators and developers to get started on building content for the Callysto project.

 The open-source Jupyter technology is an important aspect of how we are delivering the curriculum materials we are developing.
-[Callysto](https://en.wikipedia.org/wiki/Callisto_(moon) is a moon of Jupiter and the
+[Callysto](https://en.wikipedia.org/wiki/Callisto_(moon)) is a moon of Jupiter and the

 y is our way of aligning ourselves to the larger Project Jupyter.

-Callysto development teams will commit to and create selected curriculum content modules in Jupyter notebooks during iterative 2-week sprint periods.
-Once created, our external subject matter expert advisors will help to review the created content and provide any feedback for the development team.
+Callysto developer will commit to and create selected curriculum content modules in Jupyter notebooks.
+Our subject matter expert advisors will help to review the created content and provide any feedback.

 def GCD(a, b):if isinstance(a, float) or isinstance(b,float):print("Those numbers are not integers!")return Nonewhile b:a, b = b, a % breturn a

-Where for anyone with experience, that's a pretty easy code to understand.
+For someone with coding experience, that's fairly easy to understand.
 Run through a loop until

 But now imagine you have never seen Python before.
 You don't know what